Lawrence Cleminson

-Lawrence Cleminson is a Zimbabwean rugby union player who plays at prop.
+Lawrence Cleminson (born 30 June 1992) is a Zimbabwean rugby union player who plays at prop.

 He was born in Bulawayo where he played U13 rugby for Matabeleland Duikers.

 In 2015 he was invited by Yenisey-STM to play for the club during its 2015-16 European Rugby Challenge Cup campaign and played in the away match v Newcastle Falcons, however he could not play more matches in that tournament because of visa issues.

-He played more than 20 matches for Zimbabwe national team.
+He played more than 20 matches for the Zimbabwe national team.